mjbradvica/personal-website-articles/2021/chain-of-responsibility-redux.md

 }
 ```

-And our factory is now responsible for the creation of our chain.
+Our factory is now responsible for the creation of our chain (and nothing else!).

 ```csharp
 public class WidgetChainFactory : IChainFactory<Widget>